waldenblue/naosei1456/README.md

 Allows a really nice declarative way to define the UI in pure kotlin and really good in a matter of reusability.

-Compose simply renders what the `UiState` of ViewModel has, and it notifies the ViewModel th
+Compose simply renders what the `UiState` of ViewModel has, and it notifies the ViewModel the user interaction through callbacks and view changes.
+Therefore the UI has no more responsibilities, the fewerer the better.